undergrad-partner-school

 Admissions

-Knowing as much as possible about the school's criteria for admission maximizes your chances of getting admitted.
-Here are the most important facts you should know about admission policy and requirements at University of Minnesota, Twin Cities Campus.
+If you discover as much as possible about the school's criteria for admission, your chances of getting accepted will greatly improve.
+Here are the most essential information you need to know about admission at University of Minnesota, Twin Cities Campus.

 Test Scores